-VMware vSphere® Storage DRS™ continuously balances storage space usage and storage I/O load while avoiding resource bottlenecks to meet application service levels.
-Using Storage DRS allows you to:
+VMware vSphere Storage DRS continuously balances storage space usage and storage I/O load while avoiding resource bottlenecks to meet application service levels.

-- Deploy and integrate additional storage capacity to a storage pool.
+- Deploy and integrate additional storage capacity into a storage pool.

 - Take advantage of new capacity.